IB29TUM/Flexible-Interface-to-access-heterogeneous-Digital-Twin-Data/README.md

 # Steps to run the code

-1. upload your IFC/CSV data in the cloned directory.
+1. Upload your IFC/CSV data in the cloned directory.
-2.
-3.
-4.
+2. Run IFCJson.py that will convert out IFC file into a js object.(Dont forget the module exports after the file)
+3. Also do the same if you have a csv file now run csvobjectmaker.py 4.Now once you have succesfully generated and polulated the database in the terminal write  'npm run dev'
+6. If every step avove is correct you should get your server running and it  look like this 'Server is ready at http://localhost:4000/'
-5. To run the front end open terminal on the cloned branch and launch the sever 'python -m http.server'
+5. To run the interface open terminal on the cloned branch and launch the sever 'python -m http.server'

-your play ground should be ready on 'http://localhost:8000/front.html'
+**Note**

+You can query both at the apollo playground 'http://localhost:4000/'

+or  the interface  at 'http://localhost:8000/front.html'

+Enjoy the playinf with the elements !!!